 Do not give this medicine to a child without medical advice.
 Tirosint is not approved for use by anyone younger than 6 years old.

 How should I take levothyroxine?

-Take levothyroxine exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Take levothyroxine exactly as it was prescribed for you.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Levothyroxine works best if you take it on an empty stomach, at least 30 minutes before breakfast.
+Levothyroxine oral works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 It may take several weeks before your body starts to respond to levothyroxine.
 Keep using this medicine even if you feel well.
 You may need to use this medicine for the rest of your life.

 You may need frequent medical tests.
 Tell any doctor, dentist, or surgeon who treats you that you are using this medicine.